cydriclopez/go-post-json-passthru/README.md

 #### 4.3 Run the ***Angular*** alias

 Follow the commands below to run the ***angular*** alias.
-The prompt should change the accordingly to notify you that you are in the Angular docker container.
+The prompt should change accordingly to notify you that you are in the Angular docker container.

 ```bash
 user1@penguin:~/Projects/go-post-json-passthru$